Edgefest: Ontario Place Forum (1993–1994)

 In 1993, Molson needed the whole park for their own purposes, so the festival relocated to the Ontario Place Forum in Toronto.
 1993 was the first year the festival was officially called "Edgefest", a name that stuck with the festival for every year after.
 It was also the first year to have more than one day of concerts, taking place on July 1 and 2.
-Day 1 of the festival included The Odds, The Watchmen and Rheostatics.
-Day 2 featured the first Canadian performance by Radiohead.
+Day 1 of the festival included The Odds, The Lowest of the Low, The Watchmen and Rheostatics.
+The first day of the event sold out the Forum.
+Day 2 featured Radiohead's first performance in Canada.

 The 1994 edition of Edgefest also took place at the Ontario Place Forum and featured three international groups; The Proclaimers, Toad the Wet Sprocket, and The Lemonheads.
 This show was among the last events held at the Forum, which was torn down shortly after and replaced with the Molson Amphitheatre.

 Molson Amphitheatre, return to Molson Park (1995–1996)

 Once the new Molson Amphitheatre was built, Molson offered it to Edgefest for three dates in 1995.
 The first was on the May long weekend, May 21, 1995.
 About 9,000 people came to see Blur and Elastica, during the height of Britpop.
 It was also an early major appearance for Our Lady Peace, who recently had success in Canada with their hit singles "Starseed" and "Naveed".
 Ned's Atomic Dustbin also performed for the last time before breaking up.
-20,000 people came for the annual Canada Day edition, which featured an all-Canadian lineup including The Odds, Treble Charger, The Watchmen, hHead, Junkhouse and Crash Vegas.
+15,000 people came for the annual Canada Day edition, which featured an all-Canadian lineup including The Odds, Treble Charger, The Watchmen, hHead, Junkhouse and Crash Vegas.
 The third Edgefest date of the year occurred on August 5 and had a smaller crowd.
 Most of the performers were Canadian, but a pre-fame Sugar Ray was also featured.
 This concert was billed as Sloan's farewell performance.
 (The band re-formed not long after.)

 The festival's tenth incarnation took place back at Molson Park on June 30, 1996.
 It was the first year in the festival's history that there wasn't a show held on Canada Day.
 The show was headlined by The Tea Party and sold out with 35,000 people attending the festival.